stuarth/stuarth.github.io/_posts/2015-01-25-csrf-pedestal.markdown

 ---
 layout: post
-title:  "Configuring CSRF protection in a simple Pedestal App"
+title:  "Configuring CSRF protection in a simple Clojure / Pedestal App"
-excerpt: "How to configure CSRF protection in a Pedestal App"
+excerpt: "Learn to configure CSRF protection in a Clojure / Pedestal App"
 date:   2015-01-25 10:30
 categories: clojure
+tags: clojure pedestal csrf
 ---

 OWASP has an [excellent description](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) of CSRF attacks and why they're a concern. _The tl;dr is, without safegaurds, an attacker can cause users to take unintended actions on your app_.
 It's well worth spending a few minutes on the link above if you're not familiar.